chinsingh/sales-accounts-app/README.md

 #### Authentication Implementation

-- **Password Security**: Passwords are hashed using bcrypt
+- **Password Security**: Passwords are hashed using bcrypt, which provides a secure way to hash and compare passwords along with salting.
-- **Session Management**: User sessions are stored in PostgreSQL
+- **Session Management**: User sessions are stored in PostgreSQL.
-- **Authentication Flow**: Basic email/password authentication without third-party libraries
+- **Authentication Flow**: Basic email/password authentication without third-party libraries.
+This decision was made to avoid unnecessary dependencies for a relatively simple authentication flow, providing better control over the implementation while keeping the codebase lighter.

 ### Salesforce Integration